gubidev/Logica/lista_01.md

 II.
 Em JavaScript, a herança é implementada através da palavra-chave `extends`.

-a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.
+a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.✅

 b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.